gurkenlabs/litiengine/README.md

 ## Documentation
 The [LITIengine documentation pages](https://docs.litiengine.com/) containing in-depth guides for LITIengine are currently in deployment.
 We're looking forward to your contributions!

+> :warning: We are aware that there is currently a **lack of documentation**, but we're planning to document the most important parts of the library and use-cases with the first beta release to ensure that features don't get deprecated before they're even used.

 ## Questions?
 Visit the official [LITIengine forum](https://forum.litiengine.com/) for troubleshooting or to learn about the LITIengine community.
 If you encounter bugs or want to request fancy new features, you can also open an issue in our [Issue Tracker](https://github.com/gurkenlabs/litiengine/issues).